intel-unesp-mcp/infieri2019-session1/README.md

 default, `micnativeloadex` redirects output from the application running on the coprocessor back to the host system console.
 The output of the application is redirected back to the console of the host system.
-The location of the Intel compiler runtime libraries for Intel Xeon Phi coprocessors is defined by the `SINK_LD_LIBRARY_PATH` environment variable, so we need to set it first:
+The location of the Intel compiler runtime libraries for Intel® Xeon Phi™ coprocessors is defined by the `SINK_LD_LIBRARY_PATH` environment variable, so we need to set it first: